DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Support for Externally Allocated Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to use externally allocated memory in DPDK, using a set of malloc
+It is possible to use externally allocated memory in DPDK.
+There are two ways in
+which using externally allocated memory can work: the malloc heap API's, and
+manual memory management.

-heap API's.
-Support for externally allocated memory is implemented through
++ Using heap API's for externally allocated memory

+Using using a set of malloc heap API's is the recommended way to use externally
+allocated memory in DPDK.
+In this way, support for externally allocated memory
-overloading the socket ID - externally allocated heaps will have socket ID's
+is implemented through overloading the socket ID - externally allocated heaps
-that would be considered invalid under normal circumstances.
-Requesting an
+will have socket ID's that would be considered invalid under normal
-allocation to take place from a specified externally allocated memory is a
+circumstances.
+Requesting an allocation to take place from a specified
-matter of supplying the correct socket ID to DPDK allocator, either directly
+externally allocated memory is a matter of supplying the correct socket ID to
-(e.g. through a call to ``rte_malloc``) or indirectly (through data
+DPDK allocator, either directly (e.g. through a call to ``rte_malloc``) or
-structure-specific allocation API's such as ``rte_ring_create``).
+indirectly (through data structure-specific allocation API's such as
+``rte_ring_create``).
+Using these API's also ensures that mapping of externally
+allocated memory for DMA is also performed on any memory segment that is added
+to a DPDK malloc heap.

-Since there is no way DPDK can verify whether memory are is available or valid,
+Since there is no way DPDK can verify whether memory is available or valid, this
-this responsibility falls on the shoulders of the user.
+responsibility falls on the shoulders of the user.
 All multiprocess
 synchronization is also user's responsibility, as well as ensuring  that all
 calls to add/attach/detach/remove memory are done in the correct order.
 It is
 not required to attach to a memory area in all processes - only attach to memory